nluhmann/AGapEs/README.md

 * assembled contigs of aDNA reads in fasta format (multi-fasta file)
 * assembled reference sequences in fasta format (multi-fasta file)
 * phylogenetic tree in newick format, placement of the ancient sample marked with @
-* IS annotations in extant genomes
+* IS annotations in extant genomes, format >Genome_ID:start-stop IS_element

 Before running the pipeline, the location of these input files has to be specified in the config.yaml.